flowground/amazonaws-com-appsync-connector/README.md

 A generated **flow**ground connector for the AWS AppSync API (version 2017-07-25).

 Generated from: https://api.apis.guru/v2/specs/amazonaws.com/appsync/2017-07-25/swagger.json<br/>
-Generated at: 2019-05-07T17:34:59+03:00
+Generated at: 2019-07-08T14:35:32+03:00

 ## API Description

-AWS AppSync provides API actions for creating and interacting with data sources using GraphQL from your application.
+AWS AppSync provides API actions for creating and interacting with data sources using GraphQL from your application.<br/>

 ## Authorization